MakerGear M2: The Ultimate Tips & Tricks Guide

 Step 5: Screw the lid back on the jar, give it a whirl and set it aside for a day or two (it is always handy to have a spare nozzle)

 MakerGear is compatible with a number of open source software, which are not only free to download and use, but also give you the flexibility to customize the software to your requirements…. something that closed platforms do not let you do legally.

 In order for the printer to print, it needs a 3D model to look at so that it can print it out.
 These models can either be created by you using a tool such as Blender (which is free) or given to you by your client.
 Traditionally the 3D file will be in STL format.

 3D Slicing Packages

-Not only is a 3D package required to create the models, you will need an other software known as a “Slicer” that you hook up to your printer.
+Not only is a 3D package required to create the models, you’ll need an other software known as a “Slicer” that you hook up to your printer.
 The slicer is required to convert the STL file into a language that the 3D printer understands.
-In essence the software will cut up the 3D model into layers, as that is precisely how the printer creates a model.
+In essence, the software will cut up the 3D model into layers, as that is precisely how the printer creates a model.